Anattā: Current disputes

 The dispute about "self" and "not-self" doctrines has continued throughout the history of Buddhism.
 In Thai Buddhism, for example, states Paul Williams, some modern era Buddhist scholars have claimed that "Nirvana is indeed the true self", while other Thai Buddhists disagree.
-For instance, the Dhammakaya tradition in Thailand teaches that it is erroneous to subsume nirvana under the rubric of anattā (non-self); instead, nirvana is taught to be the "true self" or dhammakaya.
+For instance, the Dhammakaya tradition in Thailand teaches that it is erroneous to subsume nirvana under the rubric of anattā (no-self); instead, nirvana is taught to be the "true self" or dhammakaya.
 The Dhammakaya tradition teaching that nirvana is atta, or true self, was criticized as heretical in Buddhism in 1994 by Ven.
-Payutto, a well-known scholar monk, who stated that 'Buddha taught Nibbana as being non-self".
-The abbot of one major temple in the Dhammakaya tradition, Luang Por Sermchai of Wat Luang Por Sodh Dhammakayaram, argues that it tends to be scholars who hold the view of absolute non-self, rather than Buddhist meditation practitioners.
+Payutto, a well-known scholar monk, who stated that 'Buddha taught Nibbana as being no-self".
+The abbot of one major temple in the Dhammakaya tradition, Luang Por Sermchai of Wat Luang Por Sodh Dhammakayaram, argues that it tends to be scholars who hold the view of absolute no-self, rather than Buddhist meditation practitioners.
 He points to the experiences of prominent forest hermit monks such as Luang Pu Sodh and Ajahn Mun to support the notion of a "true self".
 Similar interpretations on the "true self" were put forth earlier by the 12th Supreme Patriarch of Thailand in 1939.
 According to Williams, the Supreme Patriarch's interpretation echoes the tathāgatagarbha sutras.